Doctoral student (Ph.D.)

 Paras Jain, Xiangxi Mo, Ajay Jain, Harikaran Subbaraj, Rehan Sohail Durrani, Alexey Tumanov, Joseph E. Gonzalez, and Ion Stoica

-The 32nd Annual Conference on Neural Information Processing Systems (NeurIPS)
+NeurIPS 2018 32nd Annual Conference on Neural Information Processing Systems

 Workshop on Systems for Machine Learning, Dec 2018